Cloud

 All NDIS clients, whether self- or plan-managed, need to sign a two-way service agreement with us.
 The Service Agreement outlines the responsibilities and terms for both parties throughout the course of the agreement.
 NDIS Service Agreements can be altered as necessary, in writing, throughout the course of the agreement.
 Please contact us if you would like to discuss this further.

-We understand that unplanned issues can arise and you may need to cancel an appointment.
-Should this occur, we respectfully ask that scheduled appointments be cancelled at least 48 hours in advance or a $45 cancellation fee will apply.
 Our allied health professionals want to be available for your needs, and for the needs of all our clients.
-When a client does not show for a scheduled appointment or cancels with minimal notice, other clients lose the opportunity to be seen.
+When a client does not show for a scheduled appointment or cancels with minimal notice, other clients lose the opportunity to be seen and this impacts our clinic financially.
 Due to our timetabling, sessions are fully planned at least two days prior to each session so that materials can be booked, reserved and organised in readiness for your session, across a range of sites.
-Where an NDIS client cancels with less than 48 hours’ notice, the recommended NDIS cancellation fees will apply.
-In this instance, the client’s missed appointment time may be spent preparing documentation for necessary NDIS reporting.

 We are a communication clinic, and we encourage you to communicate directly with us if you have any feedback or concerns that you would like to raise.
 Please know that your feedback will be addressed promptly and in full confidence.
 General feedback can be sent to our main email intake (hello@cgsp.com.au), or more confidential matters can be communicated to our Office Manager or Practice Manager directly (admin@cgsp.com.au).